hummat/easy-o3d/README.md

-# rmc-open3d
+# Easy Open3D
-Uses Open3D functionality to implement various 3D data based algorithm used at RMC
+An easy to use wrapper and utility functions and scripts for some of Open3D's registration functionality.